elizagamedev/anki-hanziweb/README.md

   kyūjitai.
 This is done because the included database of phonetic series is based on traditional Chinese, which more closely matches kyūjitai variants.
   Regardless, there is not perfect coverage of Japanese.
-- If both a `shinjitai_fields_regexp` field and a `kyujitai_fields_regexp` field are found on a note, there will be a *one way conversion* from shinjitai to kyūjitai on the matched notes.
+- If both a `hanzi_fields_regexp` field and a `kyujitai_field` field are found on a note, there will be a *one way conversion* from shinjitai to kyūjitai on the matched notes.
 The results are not perfect.
 The intent is not necessary for users to study the kyūjitai forms (this is probably not generally helpful when learning Japanese), but rather to be able to have broader coverage when looking up Japanese words in Chinese dictionaries, for example, the [Outlier Dictionary of Chinese Characters](https://www.outlier-linguistics.com/products/outlier-dictionary-of-chinese-characters) in Pleco.

 ## Usage
 Ensure that the note types of the notes you want to add web entries to have a